 \subsection{Handling Data Imbalance}

-Datasets frequently demonstrate notable class imbalance, with a substantial skew towards one particular class.
-This imbalance tends to cause network overfitting and bias towards the prevalent class, which is not ideal.
-To tackle this issue, we can either down-sample or over-sample the data.
-Down-sampling may not be effective if other classes have too few samples, as the network would lack sufficient data to learn from.
-Thus, using the oversampling technique is more beneficial in generating synthetic data that resemble the original data, ensuring that each class has an equal number of samples.
-In our methodology, we have used the synthetic minority sampling technique (SMOTE) \cite{chawla_smote_2011}, a widely used approach to handle unbalanced datasets.
-This technique generates synthetic instances for the underrepresented class to balance the class distribution.
-SMOTE creates new synthetic instances by interpolating between existing instances of the minority class.
-The algorithm selects a minority instance and identifies its k nearest neighbors in the feature space based on the oversampling requirement.
-A new synthetic instance is created by randomly choosing one of these neighbors and generating an example along the line connecting the chosen neighbor and the original minority instance.
+Datasets frequently demonstrate notable class imbalances, causing overfitting and bias towards the prevalent class.
+To address this issue, we can either downsample or oversample the data.
+Downsampling may not be effective if other classes have too few samples, as the model would lack sufficient data to learn from.
+Thus, using the oversampling technique is more meaningful for generating synthetic data that resemble the original data.
+In our study, we used the synthetic minority sampling technique (SMOTE) \cite{chawla_smote_2011} to handle the imbalanced datasets.
+This technique generates synthetic data for minority classes to balance the data distribution.
+SMOTE creates new synthetic data by interpolating between existing instances of minority classes.
+It selects a minority sample, identifies its k nearest neighbors in the feature space based on the oversampling requirement, and creates a new synthetic sample by randomly choosing one of these neighbors.